MalloryHuston/code-citation-tips/README.md

 6		# License: MIT
 7       # Date retrieved: September 4, 2024
 8       # Copied from /OR/ Adapted from /OR/ Based on:
-9       # Publisher: Oregon State University, School of Computer Science 10      # Source URL: https://www.oregonstate.edu/mysource
+9       # Publisher: Oregon State University – School of Computer Science 10      # Source URL: https://www.oregonstate.edu/mysource
 11		# Note: Adapted from original to fit our use case (e.g., added error handling) 12